 Sleeping in Houston Airport

 Airport seating is limited and almost all seating throughout the airport includes armrests.
-While the airport is generally not conducive to sleeping, some travellers reportedly find workable nooks, with Terminal D (try the chapel) getting the most mentions, followed by Terminal C. With seating so bad throughout, travellers recommend a travel mat for floor sleeping.
+While the terminals are generally not conducive to sleeping, some travellers reportedly find workable nooks, with Terminal D (try the chapel) getting the most mentions thanks to the few couches present here, followed by Terminal C, and the Fuelrod station in Terminal A. With seating so bad throughout, travellers recommend a travel mat for floor sleeping.
 Also strongly recommended are eyeshades, earplugs/noise-cancelling headphones and a sweater or travel blanket.
 Explore our guide to sleeping in Houston Airport or read some traveller airport reviews for more tips.
 For uninterrupted sleep, there is an airport hotel connected to all terminals via the Subway, and numerous other hotels within a quick shuttle ride away.
 See locations in the Airport Hotels section below.

 Good to Know